-- Make a sad face.
+- · Can you make a sad face?

-- Make a mad face.
+- · Can you make a mad face?

-- · Make a glad face.
+- · Can you make a glad face?

-- · As I read some words to you, I want you to make the face that shows how the word I read makes you feel-sad or mad or glad.
-Write the word below each face, sad, mad, glad.
+- As I read some words to you, I want you to make the face that shows how the word I read makes you feel-sad or mad or glad.
+Write the word below each face; sad, mad, glad.

-Choose three words from the list below.
-You may use other words in keeping with your culture.
+Choose 3 words from the list below.
+You may use other words, in keeping with your culture.

 Read each word out loud in a neutral way.
-Give the students time to make an expression in response to each word.
+Give the children time to make an expression in response to each word.